-- Location based concerns where smartphones can automatically share a child’s current location on Facebook or other sites or apps and perhaps with friends they don’t know that well.
+- Location based concerns where smartphones can automatically share a child’s current location on social media sites or apps and perhaps with friends they don’t know that well.

 But often we are asked by parents and caregivers how they can perhaps filter, lock down or just generally control or monitor their chid’s cellphone to do any of the following:

 - prevent the use of the camera